First recorded as “Et maintenant” by Gilbert Bécaud (1961).

-First recorded by Jane Morgan (1961).
+First recorded (in English) by Jane Morgan (1961).

 Hit versions by Shirley Bassey (UK #5 1962), Sonny & Cher (US #14/UK #12 1966), Herb Alpert & the Tijuana Brass (US #24/MOR #2 1966), Mitch Ryder (US #30 1967).

-Also performed by Elvis Presley (1974).
+Also performed by Elvis Presley (1973).

 From the wiki: “‘What Now, My Love?’ is the English title of a popular song whose original French version, ‘Et maintenant’ (English: ‘And Now’) was written in 1961 by composer Gilbert Bécaud (co-writer, ‘September Morn‘) and lyricist Pierre Delanoë.
 Bécaud’s original version of this song topped French chart in 1961.
-English lyrics and the title were written by Carl Sigman, and were first recorded in 1961 by Jane Morgan.
-The English-language covers use the melody of Bécaud but with a different lyrical imagery (e.g., ‘there’s the sky where the sea should be’), which are different from the more deeply dark French original.

-Also recorded (as “Lover”) by Tommy Hunt (1961).
+First recorded (as “Lover”) by Tommy Hunt (unreleased 1961).

-Also recorded by Alan Price (1965), Mitch Ryder & The Detroit Wheels (1966).
+Also recorded by Alan Price Set (1965), Mitch Ryder & The Detroit Wheels (1966).

 Co-written and originally recorded by Shorty Long (1964).

-Hit version by Mitch Ryder & The Detroit Wheels (US #4 1966).
+Hit version (as “Devil with the Blue Dress/Good Golly Miss Molly”) by Mitch Ryder & The Detroit Wheels (US #4 1966).